 Dining at Disneyland Paris

 Make your dinner reservations early in the day.
 By the time 6 pm rolled around almost all the restaurants were full.
 We put our names down and were able to eat, we apparently got lucky because the people behind us said their reservations for the whole night were completely full.
-I was not impressed with the food.
-Conversely, I was almost always impressed with the food a Disneyland California.
+I was not super impressed with the food.

 Getting great photos in Disney